openath/athlib/README.md

  - sample JSON files in line with our schemas
  - schemas to validate

+# Installation

+    pip install athlib

+If working on this source, you'll need to ensure the inner package (./py/athlib) is on your path, so that you can execute "import athlib"

+## Age Groups
+The first Python function included has been in use in our entry system for 2 years, and has a reasonable number of tests.
+It just works out age groups from a competition date and birth date.
+There are three supported categories: XC, ROAD and TF.

+    >>> from athlib.uka.agegroups import calc_age_group
+    >>> from datetime import date
+    >>> calc_age_group(date(1966,3,21), date(2015,1,3), "XC", vets=False)
+    'SEN'
+    >>> calc_age_group(date(2000,1,1), date(2015,1,3), "XC", vets=False)
+    'U15'
+    >>>

+The optional vets argument says whether those over 35 should return a WMA age grade (V45 etc), or just "SEN" for senior

+## IAAF scores

+These are available in Javascript.
+A python equivalent is coming soon.

 ## Next steps - 11th June
 Currently we have just the IAAF scores in Javascript.